Cabinetry

 This is the question we get most often.
 People love the warmth of brown cabinets but worry it'll feel like a throwback to the '90s.
 Fair concern—but the key is in the details.

-A few things our design team at Ultimate Kitchen and Bath recommends:
+A few things our custom cabinetry team at Ultimate Kitchen & Bath recommends:

-Contrast with lighter countertops.
+• Contrast with lighter countertops.
 White quartz, light granite, or a soft neutral stone brightens the space and keeps things from feeling heavy.
-This one pairing alone makes a massive difference.
+This pairing alone makes a massive difference.

-Pay attention to lighting.
+• Pay attention to lighting.
 Under-cabinet LEDs, a couple of statement pendants over the island, well-placed recessed lights.
-Good lighting keeps a kitchen with darker cabinets feeling open and airy rather than closed in.
+The American Lighting Association recommends layering ambient, task, and accent light—and that layering is exactly what keeps a kitchen with darker cabinets feeling open and airy rather than closed in.

-Mix your materials.
-Metallic accents, glass-front doors, or even a two-tone setup with white uppers and brown lowers—layering different textures and finishes is what makes a kitchen feel curated instead of one-note.
+• Mix your materials.
+Metallic accents, glass-front doors, or a two-tone setup with white uppers and brown lowers—layering different textures and finishes is what makes a kitchen feel curated instead of one-note.

 Why Our Boca Raton Clients Keep Choosing Brown